CasperGN/ActiveDirectoryEnumeration/README.md

 positional arguments:
-  dc                    Hostname of the Domain Controller
+  dc                    Hostname of the Domain Controller user                  Username of the domain user to query with.
+The
+                        username has to be domain name either by domain\user or user@domain.org

 optional arguments:
   -h, --help            show this help message and exit -o OUT_FILE, --out-file OUT_FILE
                         Path to output file.
-If no path, CWD is assumed (default: Prints to stdout)
+If no path, CWD is assumed (default: None)
-  -u USER, --user USER  Username of the domainuser to query with.
-The username
-                        has to be domain name either by domain\user og user@domain.org
   -c COMPUTER, --computer COMPUTER
                         Query specific computer (default: None) -s, --secure          Try to estalish connection through LDAPS